Gobeyn/gobeyn-arch/README.md

 ### GPU acceleration

+If you have a dedicated GPU, we highly advice making sure that it is functional before running the installation script.

 Depending on your GPU, the right drivers may or may not have been installed and your GPU may or may not be functional.
 You will need to look this up online for your particular use case.
 The following contains